Should I Watch..? 'The Naked Gun: From the Files of Police Squad!'

 After the success of The Naked Gun, parody films would begin a sad and slow decline starting with Hot Shots!, an intentional send-up of action movies like Top Gun that featured Charlie Sheen alongside Lloyd Bridges - himself enjoying a career revival after Airplane!.
 And while the first Scary Movie had its moments, the numerous sequels offered less and less enjoyment.
 By the time the parody genre had reached the likes of Epic Movie and Disaster Movie, the genre was all but dead to a point where it's hard to imagine such a film coming along and enjoying the success seen here.

 Back in the day, parody films were a lot of fun and weren't reliant on bodily fluids for comedy.
-Mel Brooks' brilliant Western satire Blazing Saddles broke new ground on what was possibly in a film, which he followed up with films like Young Frankenstein, High Anxiety and Spaceballs.
+Mel Brooks' brilliant Western satire Blazing Saddles broke new ground on what was possible in a film, which he followed up with films like Young Frankenstein, High Anxiety and Spaceballs.
 But even he gave up after the terrible reception that greeted Dracula: Dead And Loving It which coincidentally also starred Nielsen.
 Sometimes, even greatness isn't enough...

 Questions & Answers